-Steve Beshear has asked state

-lawmakers to consider during

-a special session that began

-Monday.
-The other two bills,

-which are expected to come

-before the committee later this

-week, would modify the state's

-budget to address a shortfall

-next fiscal year and propose

-expanded gaming at race-
+HB 4 and HB 3 are two of four House bills that Gov. Steve Beshear has asked state lawmakers to consider during a special session that began Monday.
+The other two bills, which are expected to come before the committee later this week, would modify the state's budget to address a shortfall next fiscal year and propose expanded gaming at race-tracks.

-HB 4 and HB 3 now go to
+HB 4 and HB 3 now go to the Senate for consideration.

-HB 4 and HB 3 are two of

-Thompson called HB 3 as

-economic

-ic base.